dusk-network/wallet-cli/src/bin/README.md

     -V, --version
             Print version information

 SUBCOMMANDS:
     create        Create a new wallet
     restore       Restore a lost wallet
     balance       Check your current balance
-    address        Generate new addresses or list your existing ones transfer       Send DUSK through the network
+    addresses     List your existing addresses and generate new ones transfer      Send DUSK through the network
     stake         Start staking DUSK
     stake-info    Check your stake information
     unstake       Unstake a key's stake
     withdraw      Withdraw accumulated reward for a stake key export        Export BLS provisioner key pair
-    interactive    Run in interactive mode (default)
+    settings      Show current settings
     help          Print this message or the help of the given subcommand(s)
 ```

 ## Good to know

 Some commands can be run in standalone (offline) operation:

 - `create`: Create a new wallet
 - `restore`: Access (and restore) a lost wallet
-- `address`: Retrieve public spend key
+- `addresses`: Retrieve your addresses
 - `export`: Export BLS provisioner key pair

 All other commands involve transactions, and thus require an active connection to [**Rusk**](https://github.com/dusk-network/rusk).